BEACH GARDEN VILLA

 Rather than using a railing, we created a planter with bromeliads to discourage people from leaning and approaching the edge too closely.

-Architects often design narrow planters around buildings, expecting landscape architects to accommodate a variety of plants to enhance aesthetics or conceal grading challenges and level differences.
+Architects often add narrow planters around building walls to conceal grading challenges and level differences expecting that the landscape architect will specify nice plants there.
 This approach, however, tends to further separate the building from its natural surroundings, perpetuating the outdated concept of foundation planting.
-In this case, native agave plants were utilized effectively within the planters.
+In this case, native Agave missions plants were utilized effectively within the planters.adding a bit of wildness that was authentic to the site.